hashicorp/design-system/website/docs/components/app-footer/partials/code/how-to-use.md

 ## How to use this component

-The `AppFooter` is used to contain a brief list of useful links and information relevant to an entire application.
+The `AppFooter` is used to display a brief list of useful links and information relevant to an entire application.

 ### Basic invocation with recommended content